-- 16. In 2015, Member States of the United Nations committed to three ground-breaking international agreements: the 2030 Agenda for Sustainable Development (2030 Agenda); the Addis Ababa Action Agenda (which contains the foundation for financing the 2030 Agenda); and the Paris Agreement. - 17.
-The 2030 Agenda contains 17 Sustainable Development Goals (SDGs) and 169 targets to advance the three dimensions of sustainable development: economic, social and environmental.
-Nine of the 17 goals contain pledges related to environmental protection, based on the consideration that environmental protection is inextricably linked to sustainable and equitable development, and that countries should aim to decouple economic growth from environmental degradation (SDG 8.4). - 18.
-The 2030 Agenda does not contain specific commitments related to the reduction of carbon emissions, but acknowledges that the United Nations Framework Convention on Climate Change (UNFCCC) is the primary platform to address global actions to fight climate change. - 19.
-The UNFCCC, signed in 1992, was the first international agreement on climate change.
-It is an umbrella convention that provides a framework for both market and non-market approaches to address climate change. - 20.
-As follow-up agreements to the UNFCCC, the Kyoto Protocol (signed in 1997, entered into force in 2005) and the Paris Agreement emphasized different climate protection instruments, each at its own time.
+16. In 2015, Member States of the United Nations committed to three ground-breaking international agreements: the 2030 Agenda for Sustainable Development (2030 Agenda); the Addis Ababa Action Agenda (which contains the foundation for financing the 2030 Agenda); and the Paris Agreement.

+17. The 2030 Agenda contains 17 Sustainable Development Goals (SDGs) and 169 targets to advance the three dimensions of sustainable development: economic, social and environmental.
+Nine of the 17 goals contain pledges related to environmental protection, based on the consideration that environmental protection is inextricably linked to sustainable and equitable development, and that countries should aim to decouple economic growth from environmental degradation (SDG 8.4).

+18. The 2030 Agenda does not contain specific commitments related to the reduction of carbon emissions, but acknowledges that the United Nations Framework Convention on Climate Change (UNFCCC) is the primary platform to address global actions to fight climate change.

+19. The UNFCCC, signed in 1992, was the first international agreement on climate change.
+It is an umbrella convention that provides a framework for both market and non-market approaches to address climate change.

+20. As follow-up agreements to the UNFCCC, the Kyoto Protocol (signed in 1997, entered into force in 2005) and the Paris Agreement emphasized different climate protection instruments, each at its own time.
 The Kyoto Protocol introduced a market-based approach for the reduction and control of greenhouse gases.
-The 2015 Paris Agreement greatly broadened the set of tools to address carbon
+The 2015 Paris Agreement greatly broadened the set of tools to address carbon emissions and climate change, to include green financing and trading in green bonds, as well as regulatory and fiscal instruments.

-Deleted: However, t

-4 Carbon offsets were introduced by the Kyoto Protocol in 1997 (entered into force in 2005). $\P$

-5 For example, airlines they can adhere to the IATA offset program (where passengers and corporations can pay, through the airline, to offset their emissions).